A recommended trip to Goshogawara, Aomori in winter by stove train!

 So, we immediately headed for Miwaya, an Agedashi store located about a 10-minute walk from Goshogawara Station.

-Miwaya's Agetai, which has been featured on various TV programs and in newspapers, is a specialty sweet of Goshogawara City.
+Miwaya's "Agetai," which has been introduced on various TV programs and newspapers, is a specialty sweet of Goshogawara City.

 This time, we had "Agetai" and "Chocotai!